social-dist0rtion-protocol/planet-a/README.md

 deora.earth is a universal white-label voting and community platform.

 We build an universal decision making/lobby tool for communities, NGOs, political movements and for the people.
-Together with other blockchain voting initiatives and foundations we want give the voice back to the people.
+Together with other blockchain voting initiatives and foundations we want to give the voice back to the people.
 We are using hands-on blockchain solutions for current real offline voting & community organizing challenges.

 For our first version - used for projects of closed events/environments and decision making processes - we are utilizing the burner wallet together with the Leap Network, a Plasma implementation on Ethereum.